 - Boxes that contain printing in ink or are joined together with glue are also not deemed safe for microwave reheating.
 Heating may cause the glue or ink to melt and mix in with your food.

-- Styrofoam and plastic can leach their chemicals into the food when it’s microwaved.
+- Styrofoam and plastic containers can leach their chemicals into the food when it’s microwaved.

-For your safety and peace of mind, always check for signs and labels that are printed by the manufacturer to determine if a takeout box can be used safely in the microwave.
+For your safety and peace of mind, always check for signs and labels that are printed by the manufacturer to determine if a Chinese food takeout box can be used safely in the microwave.

 How to tell if a Chinese food container is microwave safe?